 - The AMF populates the SI to the other NFs (SMFs, PCF, etc.) during various procedures.

-Editor's note: It is FFS whether and how the (external) UE-ID can be also used in the Serving SNPN instead of the SI.

 Figure 6.10.1-1 shows the architecture assumed for this solution.
 The AAA server stores the UE security data (for authentication and authorisation) and also the UE service subscription which is valid for the UE (e.g. type of service, allowed bitrate, spending allowance, mobility restrictions, etc.).
 The red path shows the signalling flow exchange for the primary network access authentication and authorization.
 The eAUSF (enhanced Authentication Server Function) can be a known AUSF function, but can be also considered as enhanced AUSF implementing additional functionality (e.g. AAA proxy functionality, AAA message translation to SBI, etc.).
 The blue path shows the signaling flow exchange for the UE subscription data provisioning in the SNPN's UDM/UDR.
 The signaling flow between UDM and AAA server can be sent directly or traversing through the eAUSF.

 Figure 6.10.1-1: Architecture for storing the UE subscription data in the SNPN while the security signalling is performed to the SO